Skip to content

 The study found that children with Kawasaki disease shock syndrome were less likely (1 in 9) to have an underlying significant medical illness than the septic shock group (11 in 18).
 All the patients in the Kawasaki group had at least one of the five classic features of Kawasaki disease at presentation (rash, conjunctivitis, mucous membrane changes, cervical lymphadenopathy and extremity changes).
 A rash was found in 7 of 9 patients at presentation or admission.
 5 in 9 of the Kawasaki disease cohort had cardiac involvement, while zero of the control group had any cardiac involvement.

 The length of stay for children in the Kawasaki disease shock syndrome group was a median of 9 days vs. 28 days in the septic shock group, with no difference found in ICU length of stay.
 Biochemical markers were compared, and this study found a lower platelet count (median 140 vs. 258) in the Kawasaki group.
-Interestingly, in children with Kawasaki disease shock syndrome, the duration of illness prior to admission was much longer (9 days vs. 3 days) than in the control group.
+Interestingly, in children with Kawasaki disease shock syndrome, the duration of illness before admission was much longer (9 days vs. 3 days) than in the control group.

 There have been no studies that directly compare children with Kawasaki disease shock syndrome and septic shock, so this acts as a starting point.
 However, it is a very small cohort (only nine patients out of >1000 presentations of Kawasaki disease with Kawasaki shock syndrome); perhaps a multi-centre trial within a network could be done to increase the numbers.